9410 Manager, Journagan Ranch

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Responsible for the success of the Journagan Ranch as a production unit while meeting the teaching, research, and outreach goals for the Ranch as established by the College of Agriculture’s Leadership Team and advisors.
+1. Responsible for the success of the Journagan Ranch as a production unit while meeting the interdisciplinary teaching, research, and outreach goals for the Ranch as established by the College of Agriculture’s Leadership Team and advisors.

 2. Responsible for the management of the Journagan cattle herds by overseeing the nutrition, health care, breeding, and sale of cattle.